Search

 Dealing with negative feedback from an angry client, translating complex medical language into layman’s terms or even comforting a distressed pet owner as they receive bad news, are just a handful of the many situations you may be required to handle during the course of your day.
 Not only will you need to handle these situations effectively, but you will also need to communicate clearly and work together with other team members to help pet owners and those around you.

-Nurses who are able to build rapport with others and who are able to maintain composure when under pressure and articulate, will do well in a veterinary workplace.
+Veterinary nurses who are able to build rapport with others and who are able to maintain composure when under pressure and articulate, will do well in a veterinary workplace.

 A genuine passion for animals and science